 How long-term are the current problems anyway?
 Customs duties may disappear again.
 Americans don’t see Canadians as the enemy.
 Many of the new levies have already been eliminated by even more recent agreements.
 Also, timber prices could recover again; particularly if the burning of wood becomes cheaper by the climate neutrality mentioned.

-For me, this is a good indication.
-I like wood as a raw material.
+For him, this is a good indication.
+He likes wood as a raw material.
 It may seem boring, but it is useful.
 Especially as a hedge against the recession.
-Since I don't have any such companies in my portfolio, I decide to buy West Fraser.
-This is my decision - I wish you every success with yours.
+Since he doesn't have any such companies in my portfolio, he decides to buy West Fraser.
+This is my decision - he wishes you every success with yours.